yyanbintan/Getting-and-Cleaning-Data/README.md

 ## Files in this repo:
 * `CodeBook.md` is the code book that describes my workflow for this project.
 * `run_analysis.R` is the R programming code that performs the workflow required in this project, which includes: -
-  1. Merges the training and the test sets to create one data set.
+  * **Task 1** - Merges the training and the test sets to create one data set.
-  1. Extracts only the measurements on the mean and standard deviation for each measurement.
+  * **Task 2** - Extracts only the measurements on the mean and standard deviation for each measurement.
-  1. Uses descriptive activity names to name the activities in the data set
+  * **Task 3** - Uses descriptive activity names to name the activities in the data set
-  1. Appropriately labels the data set with descriptive variable names.
+  * **Task 4** - Appropriately labels the data set with descriptive variable names.
-  1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  * **Task 5** - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 * `FinalData.txt` is the final exported tidy data after going through the workflow above.